DirectoryTree/LdapRecord-Docs/laravel/v3/auth/configuration.md

 ### Password Column

-If your application uses a different password column than `password`, then you can configure it using the `password_column` key inside of your providers configuration:
+If your application uses a different password column than `password`, then you can configure it using the `password_column` key inside your provider's configuration:

 ```php
 'providers' => [